django-ses/django-ses/README.rst

 Now, when you use ``django.core.mail.send_mail``, Simple Email Service will send the messages by default.

+Since SES imposes a rate limit and will reject emails after the limit has been reached, django-ses will attempt to conform to the rate limit by querying the API for your current limit and then sending no more than that number of messages in a two-second period (which is half of the rate limit, just to be sure to stay clear of the limit).
+This is controlled by the following setting:

+    AWS_SES_AUTO_THROTTLE = 0.5 # (default; safety factor applied to rate limit)

+To turn off automatic throttling, set this to None.

 Check out the ``example`` directory for more information.

 SES Stats Report